matheusvxf/matheusvxf.github.io/_pages/about.md

 * March 19-21, 2023: I presented "Transparency and Security via Algorithmic Economics" at the University of Virginia, Department of Computer Science

-* Feb 28 and March 1, 2023: I presented "Transparency and Security via Algorithmic Economics" at Tufts University, Department of Computer Science
+* Feb 28, 2023: I presented "Transparency and Security via Algorithmic Economics" at Tufts University, Department of Computer Science

 * Feb 20, 2023: I presented "Transparency and Security via Algorithmic Economics" at The University of Sydney, School of Computer Science